google/xls/docs_src/README.md

         constructs.
     -   [`solvers`](https://github.com/google/xls/tree/main/xls/solvers):
-        Converters from XLS IR into SMT solver input, such that formal proofs can be run on XLS computations; e.g. Logical Equalence Checks between XLS IR and a netlist description.
+        Converters from XLS IR into SMT solver input, such that formal proofs can be run on XLS computations; e.g., Logical Equalence Checks between XLS IR and a netlist description.
 [Z3](https://github.com/Z3Prover/z3) is used as the solver engine.
     -   [`synthesis`](https://github.com/google/xls/tree/main/xls/synthesis):
-        Interface that wraps backend synthesis flows, such that tools can be retargeted e.g. between ASIC and FPGA flows.
+        Interface that wraps backend synthesis flows, such that tools can be retargeted e.g., between ASIC and FPGA flows.
     -   [`tests`](https://github.com/google/xls/tree/main/xls/tests):
         Integration tests that span various top-level components of the XLS project.